SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 6. Coaches, Committee, Chaperones and Squad Reps

-In order to support development of future coaches, at times there may also be trainee coaches on the
+Coaches The SSSA coaching team comprises Amanda Hembrow-Jones, Edmund Jones, Louisa Parker-Monks and Dorothy-Rose Wilkins.
+In order to support development of future coaches, at times there may also be trainee coaches on the ice.

 Coaches’ Commitment